h4rdc4ndy/lazy-pipe/README.md

-# @reactive/lazy-pipe
+# reactive-lazy-pipe
 tiny functional lazy pipe operator with a lot of flexibility and clean api

 # introduction
-@reactive/lazy-pipe is a simple function that implements recursive composition, the composition result can be forked by invoking the "run" method, the api is interesting.
+reactive-lazy-pipe is a simple function that implements recursive composition, the composition result can be forked by invoking the "run" method, the api is interesting.